 I started Good Things Consulting in 2006.
 I had loved my time at PBS, but after over 6 years there, I knew it was time for a new challenge.
 I decided to freelance for a while just to give myself some time and space outside a big organization to figure out my next step... and I loved it.
 Not just because I got to work from my couch, in my sweats (though I'd be lying if I said that wasn't REALLY NICE)...but because I loved getting to work with all KINDS of organizations that needed help telling their stories.
 Clients in my first year included the Paley Center for Media, Campaign for Tobacco-Free Kids and NPR.
 I was having a blast.

 I still am — and the allure of working from my couch, in my sweats, has yet to wear off.
-Over the years, I've diversified, so that I not only work with organizations, but also with individuals — a filmmaker in Wales, an entrepreneur seeking to make health care more compassionate, a cause marketing guru who's passionate about helping corporations create positive social impact.
-I won't lie: Often, these individual clients are women.
-As a feminist, it energizes me to help these powerful women take their work to the next level, and to get more attention for the incredible work they're doing.
+Over the years, I've diversified, so that I not only work with organizations, but also with individuals — a filmmaker in Wales, an entrepreneur seeking to make health care more compassionate, an open-source technology executive struggling to articulate what she does and why it matters.
+I am especially passionate about working with women leaders.
+As a feminist, it energizes me to help these powerful women take their work to the next level.

-I find it deeply meaningful to help the "good guys" in this world — organizations and individuals, indie media makers, socially conscious businesses, artists, and anyone else driven more by purpose than by a paycheck.
+I find it deeply meaningful to work with clients who are driven by more than a paycheck.
 That's not to say we don't want to make money — we do, and we should.
 We need that money to keep us and our good work going, to avoid burnout, to make a difference.
 But money isn't what gets us out of bed in the morning.
 We want to make a difference, to improve people's lives, to make something beautiful/important/helpful.

 I will never stop telling my story, and I'll never stop helping you tell yours.